StefanIvemo/stefanivemo.github.io/_posts/2020-04-01-Deploy Azure Virtual WAN using ARM Templates.md

 Next up is the Virtual Hub, just like the Virtual WAN resource it's a simple one.
 The properties specified are:
 - `name` - Name of the Virtual Hub
 - `addressPrefix` - The address space used by the Virtual Hub, minimum address space is /24.
-- `virtualWan` - The Virtual WAN resource id.
+- `virtualWan` - Resource ID to the Virtual WAN.

 `dependsOn: Virtual WAN`